mysmlz/Scroll-To-Top-Button-extension/README.md

 [Scroll To Top Button <img src="/static/global/img/sttb-icon-38.png" width="38" height="38" alt="Scroll To Top Button">](https://scroll-to-top-button.com)
 =======

-Scroll To Top Button is a browser extension for the Google Chrome, Mozilla Firefox, Microsoft Edge, Opera, and some Chromium-based browsers that allows you to quickly get back to the top and/or bottom of a page.
+Scroll To Top Button is a browser extension (add-on) for the Google Chrome, Mozilla Firefox, Microsoft Edge, Opera, and some Chromium-based browsers that allows you to quickly get back to the top and/or bottom of a page.

 ___